SquidIcarus/mr_robogerbot/README.md

 Test: "When user inputs the number 0, it will create an array of just 0.";
 Code: CreateNumArray(0);
 Expected Output: [0];

+## Describe: glitchArray(numArray);

+Test: When user inputs the number 2, it will change all digits in the array with a "1" to "BEEP!";
+Code: glitchArray(2);
+Expected Output: [0, "BEEP!", 2];

+Test: When user inputs the number 15, it will change all digits in the array with a "1" to "BEEP!";
+Code: glitchArray(21);
+Expected Output: [0, "BEEP!", 2, 3, 4, 5, 6, 7, 8, 9, "BEEP!", "BEEP!", "BEEP!", "BEEP!", "BEEP!", "BEEP!"];

 ## License